isabella232/rtos-docs-pr.it-it/rtos-docs/threadx/chapter4.md

 ## <a name="tx_block_pool_info_get"></a>tx_block_pool_info_get

-Recuperare informazioni sul pool di blocchi
+Recuperare informazioni sul pool a blocchi

 ### <a name="prototype"></a>Prototipo